ashish3x3/reddit-clone-apis/README.md

 Currently, APIs only support single insert at a time in terms of DB and that is a bad design since we can't do any optimization.
 Initially created a bulkified API for creating and updating but there are too many decision that is to be made and I wasn't sure should I do that for this or not.
 But I would love to discuss them whenever we could about my thought processes.

 ### Future scope : ###
--providing the option to pass filter to select which field to return in the response to an API call.
+- providing the option to pass filter to select which field to return in the response to an API call.
 It will significantly reduce the bandwidth usage for unnecessary data transmission which client sometimes doesn't require
 - passing filter for on which key to sort the posts, currently, we support upvotes
 - sending next page token in every result to support feasible pagination